Better Breathing. Better Function. Better Health.

 • Delayed or altered oral development

-Myofunctional Therapy can help by:
+Therapy may help by:

 • Training proper tongue posture and function